 2. Avoid Overuse of Antibiotics

 Antibiotics kill bacteria.
 Although that includes the bad bacteria that can make you sick, it also includes the good bacteria your body needs.
-This disruption of intestinal harmony can cause a lack of diversity among bacteria that’s sure to affect your health.
+This disruption of intestinal harmony can cause a lack of diversity among bacteria that can affect your health.

 3. Incorporate Fermented Foods Into Your Diet